A hyperelastic theory for nonlinear hydrogel diffusiophoresis: Discussion and conclusions

-A potential shortcoming of the current theory is that the diffusiophoretic stress in Eq.~\ref{eq:enthalpic_stress} and the resulting diffusiophoretic flow velocity $\mathbf{v}_{DP}$ are based on colloidal diffusiophoresis that assumes scale separation between the sizes of the diffusio-osmotic agent (small ions) and the colloidal particles that undergo diffusiophoresis.
-Although this may be plausible for uniaxial gel deformations where the projected polymer length along the $z-$axis is much bigger than the agent size, it may break down for more complex gel deformation patterns where the size distribution of the disordered gel structure must affect the diffusiophoretic mobility.
+Even though the fact that a linear chemical gradient $\nabla\phi$ underlies polymer diffusiophoresis is well established~\cite{Hinestrosa2020}, a potential shortcoming of the current theory is that the diffusiophoretic mobility (Eqs.~\ref{eq:enthalpic_stress},~\ref{eq:ch_2_eta_DP}) is based on colloidal diffusiophoresis that assumes scale separation between the sizes of the diffusio-osmotic agent (small ions) and colloidal particles.
+This approximation is nevertheless plausible for uniaxial gel deformations where the projected polymer length along the $z-$axis is much bigger than the agent size, as evidenced by the agreement between theory and experiments in Fig.~\ref{fig:ch2_figure1} (see also Ref.~\cite{Katke_2024}).
+Yet, it may break down for more complex gel deformation patterns where the size distribution of the disordered gel structure must affect the diffusiophoretic mobility.
 In fact, molecular dynamics simulations for short polymer diffusiophoresis found that the mobility depends on the chain length and exhibits a nonmonotonic dependence on the monomer-agent interaction strength~\cite{Hinestrosa2020}.
 Therefore, mesoscale simulations are needed that can model the entire gel domain while explicitly resolving the gel polymer network and monomer-agent interactions without any a priori assumption of the diffusiophoretic stress (Eq.~\ref{eq:enthalpic_stress}) and mobility (Eq.~\ref{eq:ch_2_eta_DP}), and can reach time scales spanning the entire deformation dynamics.
 Such a computational framework could also guide new analytical theories for the diffusiophoresis of smaller constituents and disordered polymer networks beyond the canonical formulations used in Eq.~\ref{eq:enthalpic_stress} or those for charged systems~\cite{Marbach2019, Prieve_1984}.

 Most importantly, both the theory presented herein and additional studies proposed above need a decisive experimental verification of gel diffusiophoresis that complements our understanding from our previous experiments~\cite{Korevaar2020, Katke_2024}.
 To this end, the most pressing questions are (i) an experimental investigation of Model I that probes the deformations of a generic hydrogel under an imposed agent gradient, and (ii) whether gel diffusiophoresis can overcome the drastic reduction of the strain rate with increasing gel size imposed by the diffusive poroelastic deformation timescale $\tau\,.$ For (i), we are currently developing a microfluidic system that can accommodate $\sim$10--100 micron scale gel slabs, which will also allow us to test (ii).
 Additionally, we are running experiments on mm-sized PAA gel droplets (orders of magnitude bigger than the 10-micron-thick PAA gel films used in Refs.~\cite{Korevaar2020, Katke_2024}) in order to measure the scaling of the strain rates with gel size to address (ii).
 Our experimental results will be published elsewhere.